hydrusvideodeduplicator/hydrus-video-deduplicator/docs/faq.md

 1. Finally, it will search the database for potential duplicates and mark them as potential duplicates in Hydrus.

 You can run the program again when you add more files to find more duplicates.

+> **Note**: You can skip any of the steps to find duplicates for only a few videos at a time.
+The next time you
+> launch the program it will continue where you left off.

 ---